marmomeni/cGEDs/README.md

 # RShiny2022 App: cGEDs (Cancer Gene-expression Drug-Sensitivity) App
-This repository is dedicated to the documentation and management of cGEDs (Cancer Gene-expression Drug-Sensitivity) RShiny app (2022).
+An application for finding cancer specific drug effectivity biomarkers This repository is dedicated to the documentation and management of cGEDs (Cancer Gene-expression Drug-Sensitivity) RShiny app (2022).

 ---